qdcmedia123/fbi-wanted-ws/README.md

 ### Logging
 Yes we do log, I am using simple console due to timeline, It is important to log in any application for example it can be different reason, for example
-• Any kind of Debug, Info, Warning, Error
+- Any kind of Debug, Info, Warning, Error
-• If NATS has some issue for the connection,
+- If NATS has some issue for the connection,
-• Some keys has been missed in Kubernetes cluster for example
+- Some keys has been missed in Kubernetes cluster for example
-• NATS_CLIENT_ID or JWT_KEY is undefined
+- NATS_CLIENT_ID or JWT_KEY is undefined
-• minibike may be stopped to work due to out of store in container, storage might be out of capacity,
+- Minibike may be stopped to work due to out of store in container, storage might   be out of capacity,
-• Loading Balancing, Store Management, Application
+- Loading Balancing, Store Management, Application
-• database is down the communication with other microservice was unsuccessful
+- database is down the communication with other microservice was unsuccessful
-• It can be anything in our application, in infrastructure etc
+- It can be anything in our application, in infrastructure etc

 There is different way of logging in Nodejs, Kubernetes application for example in application level log4js, Winston, More robots service such as ELK Stack but with my opinion what I things is best way to log in Kubernetes is to have separate services which listen event when ever anything we need to log from the application then its simply publish the event the concern pods/service handle the logging, where we have proper model for log handling the its saves in permanent storage